csoderberg/OSF-Curriculum/Project Setup.md

 > Activity(Question): What are GS & RAs seeing after typing in GUID?

 If you aren’t a PI, you should be seeing a screen telling you that you don’t have access to the project.
-That’s because all project on the OSF are set to `private` as a default.
+That’s because all projects on the OSF are set to `private` as a default.
 This means that only people who have been added as `contributors` to the project have access to it and can see and/or edit it.
 Right now, the PI is the only contributor on the project because they created it.
 Since we want this to be a collaborative project, we need to give the other two members of your teams access to the project.
 If you go up to the `sharing` tab and click on that, this is how you can add people as contributors.

 ![Sharing tab](Project_figs/Sharing_tab.png)